Apollon77/ioBroker.tuya/PROXY.md

 ![Zertifikat](img/Android-Zertifikat.jpg)

+Depending on your Android version an installation of the Certificate for "VPN and Apps" OR "Wifi" is needed.
+AN easy way is to just install it twice (once for both modes) :-)

 ### Enable PROXY

 ![Proxy](img/Android-Proxy.jpg)

 ### Fallback Option if above do not work

-This solution that works for user that also have a Windows computer was reported in [ioBroker Forum](https://forum.iobroker.net/viewtopic.php?f=36&t=18029&p=195494#p195375) and is working wth an Android Simulator.
+This solution that works for user that also have a Windows computer was reported in [ioBroker Forum](https://forum.iobroker.net/topic/16103/aufruf-neuer-adapter-iobroker-tuya-wlan-devices-tuya-smart-life-und-andere/83) and is working wth an Android Simulator.
+A second Andreoid Emulator approach is described at https://forum.iobroker.net/topic/23431/aufruf-tuya-adapter-tests-verschl%C3%BCsselte-ger%C3%A4te/19

 https://youtu.be/bHaL9ftU2zc?t=157